department-of-veterans-affairs/vets-design-system-documentation/src/_components/progress-bar-activity.md

 ### When to use an activity progress bar

 * **System status feedback**: When you need to provide feedback to the user that an action they initiated is progressing.
-The most common example is when a user must upload a document and needs feedback that the upload is progressing.
+The most common example is when a user must upload a file and needs feedback that the upload is progressing.
 * **When the action is determinate**:  When the progress accomplished thus far and the remaining progress to be taken can be shown.
 This component takes a percentage as input to display the progress of the activity.

 ### When to consider something else